Cancer touches all our lives in some way and finding a cure has been a major focus for medical researchers for decades.

 Again, clinical trials can be an opportunity for people with many different types of conditions and at different stages of their treatments.
 At HealthPartners, our care providers and research centers work together to connect you with possible trials.

-Currently, we have dozens of trials accepting new patients and we’re constantly evaluating additional studies to take on.
+Currently, we have dozens of trials accepting new patients and we’re constantly evaluating additional cancer studies to take on.

 If you’re not a current patient, we have a list of open HealthPartners clinical trials that you can review.
 You can also find a list of open trials in the United States at clinicaltrials.gov.

-Why should you participate in a clinical cancer trial?
+Why should you participate in a cancer clinical trial?

 There are many reasons people may consider being part of a clinical trial, but the most common are: